geekysharzeel/Human-Emotion-detection-using-EEG-and-LTSM/README.md

 # Human-Emotion-detection-using-EEG-and-LTSM
 Making a model for human emotion detection
+Research paper in Loop hence, outputs cannot be shared online.